inkotariah/chemeng-process-models/README.md

 Base dynamic tank level model with analytical steady-state validation.

 **Version 2:**
-A disturbance is applied to the inlet flow rate at a specified time, and the resulting transient response and new steady state are analyzed.
+A step disturbance is applied to the inlet flow rate at a specified time, and the resulting transient response and new steady state are analyzed.

 ## Numerical Method
 The ordinary differential equation is solved numerically using SciPy’s solve_ivp function, with the solution evaluated at uniformly spaced time points for plotting.